Johari window: The four quadrants

 The unknown quadrant refers to behavior, feelings, and motivation known neither to self nor to others.

 Therapy

-One therapeutic target may be the expansion of the Open (Arena) square at the expense of both the Unknown square and the Blind Spot square, resulting in greater knowledge of oneself, while voluntary disclosure of Private (Hidden or Facade) squares may result in greater interpersonal intimacy and friendship.
+One therapeutic target may be the expansion of the Open (Arena) square at the expense of both the Unknown square and the Blind (Blind Spot) square, resulting in greater knowledge of oneself, while voluntary disclosure of Hidden (Facade) or Blind (Blind Spot) squares may result in greater interpersonal intimacy and friendship.